One Action You Can Take During a Market Downturn

 TLH is a technique used by many advisors to help clients reduce their current taxes.
 Ordinarily it involves selling investments that are currently at a loss to offset the taxable income from the sale of investments with embedded gains that need to be sold for portfolio rebalancing purposes.
 It can also be used when all your investments are at a loss.
 But you have to follow the rules carefully.

 Let’s say you purchased $30K worth of HP Enterprise stock in mid-2019 that’s worth only $20K today.
 If you sell it, you’ll have a tax loss of $10K that you can use to offset any other capital gains from other investments in 2020.
 If you have no other gains this year, you’ll get to reduce your taxable income by $3K (the maximum allowable annual capital loss).
 And you’ll still have a $7K capital loss carryover that can be used to offset any capital gains in future years.

 Remember, though, that one of the reasons selling stock in the middle of a market downturn is a bad strategy is because you have no idea when the market will turn around.
 If your longer-term goal is to remain invested in HPE, you don’t want to have to repurchase it in the future for more than $20K or you’d end up selling low & buying high.
 OK, so why not sell the stock and then buy it back the next day?
 Because then you’d be in violation of the wash-sale rule, which disallows taking a capital loss if the same investment is re-purchased within 30 days of a sale.

-Is there a way to get around this rule?
-Yes.
-You simply replace the stock you sell with another that has similar expected performance (perhaps IBM in our example).
-You would keep the tax loss benefit from the sale of HPE plus avoid being left behind in case the stock market should bounce back.
-If you prefer to hold HPE rather than IBM for the long term you could sell the IBM stock and buy back the HPE after 31 days.
+Fortunately there is a way to get around this rule.
+You simply replace the stock you sell with another that has similar expected performance (let’s say IBM in our example).
+You would get the tax loss benefit plus avoid being left behind in case the stock market should bounce back.
+And after 31 days you could sell the IBM stock and buy back the HPE if that’s your preference.